jseabol1/SpringBoot-Gradebook/README.md

 ### Running Locally

 The application has been configured to connect to a named container through a Docker network.
-Running the application against a different instance of SQL Server will require changing the database URL and rebuilding the project.
+Running the application against a different instance of SQL Server will require changing the database configuration and rebuilding the project.
-Additionally, you will likely have to change

-#### Setting The Database URL
+#### Setting The Database Configuration

 > Please see the [disclaimer on credentials.](#credentials)